 During this era, the boiler industry surged ahead, swiftly diversifying its offerings to include a plethora of types: from two-drum and vertical two-drum boilers to flat studded tube and loose tube wall boilers.
 Innovations like the latter two, emerging in the 1920s and 1930s, facilitated the transition from lump coal to pulverized coal for boiler users.
 By the 1940s and 1950s, boilers gained widespread popularity among large institutions requiring heating, such as universities, hospitals, manufacturing plants, and government offices.
 This demand spurred manufacturers to produce both bespoke and prefabricated boiler solutions.

 Since the 1970s and 1980s, there has been a notable shift in consumer priorities towards sustainability and reduced emissions.
 Legislative measures, such as the Public Utility Regulatory Policies Act of 1978, prompted manufacturers to transition from coal to alternative energy sources, primarily electricity.
 Following this initial transition in the late 1970s, manufacturers began innovating with various alternative fuel boilers, including biomass and fluidized bed boilers.
-Today, engineers and boiler manufacturers remain committed to advancing cleaner and more efficient energy technologies.
+Today, engineers and boiler manufacturers remain committed to advancing cleaner and more efficient energy technologies, such as low NOx burners, condensing boilers, and waste heat recovery systems.

 Boilers have endured a tumultuous history; initially, the unclear relationship between temperature and pressure led to significant dangers, prompting calls for their abandonment.
 With advancements in materials, design, and construction techniques, modern boilers rarely pose safety risks.
 Today, they serve crucial roles across diverse settings, from factories to schools.
 As technology progresses, boilers continue to shrink in size, fitting into increasingly compact spaces.
 Remarkably, portable heaters now empower emergency crews, military personnel, and individuals in transitional environments with efficient heat and power solutions.